 The origins of the textile art collection date to 1927, with the gift to the museum of a Kashmir shawl—the museum’s first recorded non-American Indian textile.
 In 1955, Lydia Roberts Dunham was appointed the first curator of textiles, succeeded by Imelda G. DeGraw in 1965, who held that position until her retirement in 1992.
 During the tenure of these curators the collection grew dramatically, assisted by the creation of the Neusteter Fashion, Costume and Textile Institute in 1962, which for ten years helped support acquisitions and promote artistic appreciation of the collection.

 When the former textile art gallery reopened in 1997 on level six of the North Building of the museum, it was named in honor of previous benefactors, Bernita and Myron Neusteter.
 The entire textile art collection, formed by purchases and gifts from many sources, is now known as the Neusteter Textile Collection.
-The Neusteter Textile Gallery has displayed over 20 changing exhibitions drawn primarily from the permanent collection.
+The Neusteter Textile Gallery displayed over 20 changing exhibitions drawn primarily from the permanent collection.
 Textile exhibitions such as Crazy Quilts and Other Curiosities; For the Greater Glory of God: Ecclesiastical Vestments and Textiles; and Lighter than Air: Gauze Robes from China highlighted specific aspects of the collection while other shows like Cultural Coatings, Fabulous Floral Fabrics, or No Boundaries: Art + Fiber, were thematic and cut cross centuries and countries.
 From time to time, special solo contemporary artist showcases were installed.
-Sleight of Hand (see illustration), presented work by 14 contemporary artists who trick the eye with unexpected materials, unusual techniques, and out-and-out illusion.
-The last show in this space was Irresistible: Multicolored Textiles from Asia, curated by Ronald Otsuka and part of SPUN!
+Sleight of Hand, presented work by 14 contemporary artists who trick the eye with unexpected materials, unusual techniques, and out-and-out illusion.
+The last show in this space was the 2013 exhibition Irresistible: Multicolored Textiles from Asia, curated by Ronald Otsuka and part of Spun: Adventures in Textiles.

 Perhaps the two best known areas of the textile art department are its internationally exhibited and widely published American quilt collection and its extensive holdings of late Qing Dynasty Chinese court robes and textiles (see illustration).
 This diverse department, however, contains many more riches.
 Its wide-ranging scope extends from pre-Columbian and Coptic archeological textiles to contemporary works of art in fiber and overlaps culturally and/or chronologically with the departments of Asian art, pre-Columbian art, Spanish Colonial art, painting and sculpture, western art, and modern and contemporary art.
 Objects under its curatorial charge include all textiles in the Denver Art Museum except American Indian, African and Oceanic textiles, which are collected by the native arts department, and the textiles and rugs in the Herbert Bayer collection.